 A wart is a common but irritating skin growth that can appear anywhere on the skin, including on the feet, face, legs, and genitals.
-Depending on where the growth appears, your dermatologist may recommend one or more of the below treatment options for warts:
+Depending on where the growth appears, your dermatologist may recommend one or more of the wart treatment options below.

 In some cases, laser wart removal surgery or traditional wart removal surgery may be used when a wart is not treatable with other options.
 During wart removal surgery, the base of the wart is removed using cryotherapy freezing, electric needling, or intense light beams (lasers).

 A procedure called cryotherapy can be used to freeze off the wart completely.
 The procedure is generally performed in your doctor’s office and can be uncomfortable during the freezing process.